Select Language : English Japanese

 Compliance Promotion Framework

-The Compliance Committee consists of compliance promotion leaders (heads of each unit) of NTT Communications and presidents of each Group company and meets regularly every six months to provide a forum for sharing the status of reporting at internal points of contact and holding discussions on measures for establishing corporate ethics.
+The Compliance Committee, consisting of compliance promotion leaders (heads of each unit) of NTT Communications and presidents of each Group company, meets regularly every six months to provide a forum for sharing the status of reporting at internal points of contact and holding discussions on measures for establishing corporate ethics.
 The committee reports on the content of its discussions for each fiscal year to the Executive Council and Board of Directors of NTT Communications.

 Compliance Promotion Framework